microsoft/BotFramework-WebChat/samples/21.customization-plain-ui/README.md

             <p>A stateful UI data store for a basic chat experience.</p>
             <ul>
                <li>Using Redux to provide a stateful data store but minimal support to various UI frameworks and app scenarios</li>
-               <li>UI framework agnostic: we think about building apps on React Native and Angular (using Redux bindings)</li>
+               <li>UI framework agnostic: we think about building apps on React Native and Angular (using Redux bindings).
+If the feature is only for React but not Angular, we will not put it in Web Chat Core</li>
             </ul>
          </td>
       </tr>